Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 How the calculator is different from a wire size chart

-- A wire size chart typically is based on only a few factors like length or speaker Ohms and isn’t tailored to your exact needs.
+- Wire size charts are typically based on only a few factors like length or speaker Ohms and aren’t tailored to your specific needs.

-- A speaker wire gauge chart is helpful if you only have basic specs to go by or need something simple to use as a guideline.
+- A speaker wire gauge chart is helpful if you only have very basic specs or need something simple to use as a guideline.

-The benefit of my calculator is that it can take into account nearly any power amount or speaker wire length.
-My goal as I mentioned was to make it possible to figure out the best size speaker wire based on all the specs that matter and help you find the smallest (least expensive) wire size that is best for you.
+The benefit of my calculator is that it can take into account nearly any speaker wire length and uses the power (Watts) as a calculation factor.
+My goal is to help you figure out the best size speaker wire based on all the specs that matter and also help you find the smallest (least expensive) wire size that is best for you.

 Money-saving speaker wire tips